 Rhododendron also appreciates soil that has lots of organic material.
 This will keep the shrubs decently moist and prevent them from drying out—dry winters and late falls can be particularly fatal to rhododendrons.
 On the other end of the spectrum, overly wet soils can also be fatal to rhododendrons.
 Finding the right balance of moisture in soils can be tricky.

 Pruning may be necessary to create a more desirable shape and overall more visually appealing plant.
 After the plants have bloomed, spent blossoms can be cut back to the new growing tips.
 After bloom is also the ideal time to do any other pruning.
 Damaged or diseased growth should always be removed to prevent the spread of disease.
 You can also do rejuvenation pruning by cutting older plants back more severely to encourage better branching.

 Rhododendron or Azalea?

-Rhododenrons and azaleas often get confused.
-A while back, azaleas were considered a separate genus of plants, but since they have been found very genetically similar to rhododendrons, today they are lumped in the same genus.
+Rhododendrons and azaleas often get confused.
+A while ago, azaleas were considered a separate genus of plants, but since they have been found very genetically similar to rhododendrons, today they are lumped in the same genus.
 Now, azalea has become more of a common name within certain types of rhododendrons.
 People tend to think of rhododendrons as larger evergreen plants with big clusters of blooms.
 "Azaleas" are what people tend to associate with deciduous rhododendrons, and generally have smaller leaves and shorter plant habits.